www42/phoenix/hints/createsecrets.md

 echo -n "someRandomSecretValue" | base64
 ~~~

-To create an application insights secret required for the calculator enter the following with the correct key
+Later, we need secrets for Application Insights.
+To create an Application Insights secret in your Kubernetes cluster required for the sample application, enter the following with the correct instrumentation key
 ~~~
 kubectl create secret generic appinsightsecret --from-literal=appinsightskey=12345678
 ~~~

-Define secret in yaml file
+Or define the secret in yaml file (remember, value must be base64 encoded)
 ```
 apiVersion: v1
 kind: Secret